 Experience counts.
 Calacanis showed it.
 MG Siegler is showing the opposite.
 Despite his good fortune, and having made a good point, Siegler’s childish-sounding rant and subsequent “follow up” say nothing other than “I think I’m important”.

-Siegler, while not that, is famous; Michael Arrington’s seen to it and to his becoming rich as a reward for being an obedient puppy.
+Siegler, while not important, is famous; Michael Arrington’s seen to it and to Siegler becoming rich as a reward for being an obedient puppy.
 Siegler is also a great example of genuine business change taking place all around us.
 Despite that, Siegler has no responsibility to anyone but himself.

 And that’s the point.